-The fourth Annual Review of Progress, published in June 2017, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2016.
-The report also captures major deliverables for 2017.
+The sixth Annual Review of Progress, published in June 2019, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2018.
+The report also captures major deliverables for 2019.

-This fourth Annual Review of Progress coincided with the Our Ocean Wealth Summit that took place as part of SeaFest 2017, and formed part of the conference programme.
+This sixth Annual Review of Progress coincided with the Our Ocean Wealth Summit that took place as part of SeaFest 2019, and formed part of the conference programme.

 Visit our publications page to download a copy of the latest and previous Annual Reviews.

 Our Ocean Wealth Summit/SeaFest

 The annual Review of Progress coincides with the annual Our Ocean Wealth Summit.
 The first annual Ocean Wealth Conference took place in Dublin in June 2014.
 The conference discussed achievements to date, sustainable growth and employment opportunities for the future and the actions required to drive progress.

 The second annual Ocean Wealth Conference took place in Cork in July 2015.
 The 2015 event was expanded to include a series of events taking place across three days including Ireland's first national maritime festival - SeaFest.